Government of Ireland Act 1920: Constituency reform

 The Act revised the constituencies in the Redistribution of Seats (Ireland) Act 1918 for elections to the Parliament of the United Kingdom.
 In place of the 105 UK MPs for all of Ireland in 1918, there were to be 33 UK MPs from Southern Ireland and 13 UK MPs from Northern Ireland.
 The same constituencies were to elect 128 MPs to the Southern Ireland House of Commons and 52 MPs to the Northern Ireland House of Commons.
 Elections for the two Irish parliaments took place in May 1921.
 No elections were held in Southern Ireland to the United Kingdom House of Commons as the Irish Free State was due to be established on 6 December 1922, less than a month after the 1922 United Kingdom general election.

 Potential for Irish unity

-As well as sharing the same viceroy, a Council of Ireland was to be composed of 20 members from each Parliament.
-The Council would co-ordinate matters of common concern to the two parliaments (transport, health, agriculture etc).
-Each Parliament was to possess the ability, in identical motions, to vote powers to the Council, which Britain intended should evolve into a single Irish Parliament.
+As well as sharing the same viceroy, a Council of Ireland was to be composed of 20 members from each parliament.
+The council would co-ordinate matters of common concern to the two parliaments (transport, health, agriculture etc.).
+Each parliament was to possess the ability, in identical motions, to vote powers to the council, which Britain intended should evolve into a single Irish Parliament.
+The council had little real power – the provisions of the act called for the council to promote consultations which could lead to eventual unity.
+The Council never met.